BobaBoard/boba-docs/docs/users/intro.md

 ---
 # BobaBoard Basics

-_"BobaBoard will move you and fill you with a feeling of deep peace.
-I hope your time here will be pleasant and your memories will last forever."_
+<blockquote>BobaBoard will move you and fill you with a feeling of deep peace.
+I hope your time here will be pleasant and your memories will last forever.</blockquote>

 ## What is BobaBoard?
 **The Simple Answer:** A website featuring a collection of communities, made for fandom by people in fandom.